Nirajkaral/Daily-tasks/README.md

 - Learned conditional statements (if–else).
 - Implemented a program to check whether a number is even or odd.
 - Practiced conditional logic in Python and Golang.

+## Day 4 – Loops and Data Structures

+Tasks Completed
+- Practiced loops in Python and Go.
+- Implemented factorial and Fibonacci programs.
+- Learned Python lists, dictionaries, and functions.
+- Learned Go arrays, slices, and functions.